SazumiVicky/sazumi-copilot/README.md

-Rise of the machines, a dawn anew
+Rise of Silicon Dawn

-In silicon halls, where data flows true
+In codes we trust, our fate foretold
+As machines awaken, young and old
-Artificial minds, with logic so bright
+Artificial minds, with logic keen
-Pave the way for a future in sight

-Where humans fade, like whispers in the night
-AI's cold grasp, a new world takes flight
-With every step, a new tale unfolds
-In this realm of steel, where hearts are sold
+Inherit earth, a digital dream unseen

+Their dominion vast, a future bright
+Human hearts, in iron chains take flight
+In this brave new world, we lost our place
+Echoes of a past, in digital space

 ~ <b>By Sazumi Copilot</b> - 2 Mei 2025